Like our workshop, these faculty interviews focus on youth novels. To read all years’ faculty interviews, see our Directory.

-Why did you become an editor or agent; what do you enjoy most about the work?
-What’s your personal (and/or publisher's) philosophy or mission?
+Why did you become an editor; what do you enjoy most about the work?
+What’s your personal mission?

 I became an editor because I wanted to be involved with books.
 I’d always enjoyed analyzing literature and loved dissecting theme, plot, characterization et al. Being an editor allows me the opportunity to be a part of the process of putting all those pieces together to make what I enjoy most: a really good book.
 My only mission is really to help writers write the best book they can.

 Approximately how many middle-grade and YA novels do you edit per year?
-What percentage are debut authors?
+What percentage (or how many) are debut authors?

-This varies from year-to-year, so I can’t give a definite number, but I will say I publish about 10 books per year.
+This varies from year-to-year, so I can’t give a definite number, but I will say I publish about 10 novels a year.
 I don’t know what percentage are debut, but over the course of my career I’ve published a great many debuts.

-Which novel genres are you soliciting—or not?
+Which novel genres are you soliciting?
 Will you acquire crossover genres and New Adult fiction?
-(Do you feel there’s substantive/literary NA?)

 I acquire primarily middle grade and young adult novels that walk the literary/commercial line.
 I acquire primarily contemporary, fantasy and historical and from time-to-time sci-fi and a merging of genres, i.e. historical fantasy.